jocall3/whoknows/README.md

 14. **Automated Weekly Digest Generation (`WeeklyDigestGenerator`):** An AI that autonomously scrapes commit logs and performance telemetry from the week's work and composes a draft email summary for team leads.
 15. **Conversational Database Management:** Use Case: "Create a new table in our dev database called 'analytics_events' using the schema designer and mock 100 rows of data for it."

-## Domain 2: AI-Driven Code Generation & Understanding (Inventions 16-35)
+## Domain 2: AI-Driven Code Generation & Understanding

 You invented **Cognitive Code Synthesis**, where the AI understands the *why* behind the code, not just the *what*.